ChatGPT & GPT-4 for Business: How to Customize and Use in 2024

 That's where marketing use cases are actually endless!

-With GPT, users can create new content or rewrite content submitted by the user as a writing aid for business content or pre-defined topics.
+With GPT, users can automate content creation process or rewrite content submitted by the user as a writing aid for business content or pre-defined topics.
 Users can only rewrite or create content for specific business purposes or pre-defined topics and cannot use the application as a general content creation tool for all topics.
 Examples of business content include proposals and reports.

 And in fact – here, the use cases are not limited.
 Many brand new business examples show how versatile the GPT applications can be.